|

 source of dinosaur DNA.
 While most fossilized

-rare cases where organic material has survived the fossilization
+cases where organic material has survived the fossilization process.

-has reported finding DNA in bones recovered from an underground
+finding DNA in bones recovered from an underground coal mine.

 Woodward knew that carcasses found in peat bogs

-knew that ancient bogs became modern coal veins.
-Getting a hold
+that ancient bogs became modern coal veins.
+Getting a hold of

-of some bone fragments found in a coal mine Woodward decided
+some bone fragments found in a coal mine Woodward decided to look

 As Woodward had hoped the bone wasn't completely